srackham/obsidian.nvim/README.md

 ### Commands

+There's one entry point user command for this plugin: `Obsidian`

+- `Obsidian<CR>` (`<enter>`) to select sub commands.
+- `Obsidian <Tab>` to get completion for sub commands.
+- Sub commands are context sensitive, meaning some actions will only appear when:
+  - you are in a note.
+  - you are in visual mode.
+- See [Commands](https://github.com/obsidian-nvim/obsidian.nvim/wiki/Commands) for more info.

+**List of available commands:**

 - `:Obsidian backlinks` for getting a picker list of references to the current buffer.

 - `:Obsidian dailies [OFFSET ...]` to open a picker list of daily notes.
 For example, `:Obsidian dailies -2 1` to list daily notes from 2 days ago until tomorrow.